NSWC Dahlgren Combat Direction Systems Activity Dam Neck

 Interns participate in lab functions in a number of ways including (but not limited to) assisting mentors with guided research projects; job and project shadowing with professional researchers; and networking with other interns and STEM professionals.

-The primary fields of interest in are:
+The primary subjects of interest include:

 - Computer Science